DubFriend/node-mysql-wrap/README.md

 var sql = createMySQLWrap(connection);
 ```

-You can also enable connection pooling by passing a connection pool rather than
+Enable connection pooling by passing a connection pool rather than
 a connection
 ```javascript
 //create a node-mysql pool